Benja-san/cp3-lille-03-25-next-js/README.md

 # NextJS 15 Checkpoint 3

 Welcome to Checkpoint 3 of the NextJS 15 course!
-This project will help you solidify your understanding of Next.js, React, and good software engineering practices.
+This project will help you solinpm run ify your understanding of Next.js, React, and good software engineering practices.

 ## Getting Started